subhranshudash13-dotcom/Ecommerce-store/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+The contributors with the best sollutions to issues will be awarded as well as their pull requests will get merged if solving a problem.

 ## 📧 Support